jfnavarro/st_pipeline/README.md

 	- Remove low quality bases
 	- Sanity check
 	- Check quality UMI
-	- Remove artiacts (PolyT, PolyA, PolyG and PolyC)
+	- Remove artifacts (PolyT, PolyA, PolyG and PolyC)
 	- Check for AT content
 	- Discard reads with a minimum number of bases
 - Mapping with STAR (only read 2)